 Please contact us for further information.

 For those being assessed in non-specialist primary settings, the assessment process must cover the relevant curriculum subjects.
 For secondary candidates, providers will need to assess the necessary knowledge and understanding of their subjects and related pedagogy.
 Candidates that are assessed in a subject that is always or predominantly taught in only one age range (for example post 16) may need to demonstrate subject knowledge in a related subject if they do not have the opportunity to be assessed in their subject across the full age range

 What if I have only taught in school one setting?

-What if I only have one year’s experience (or equivalent) of teaching a full timetable?
+What if I only have one year’s experience (or equivalent) of teaching?
 (Primary and Secondary)

 Contact us.
 We will look at the teaching experience you currently have and work with your school to put together an action plan to secure the required experience moving forward.

 We work with candidates in any secondary subject.